(908) 868-7171

 • Among students ages 12-18 who reported being bullied at school during the school year, 15% reported being bullied online or by text.

-• During the 2017-2018 school year, 80% of public schools recorded that one or more incidents of theft, violence, and other crimes had taken place, amounting to 1.4 million incidents.
+• During the 2017-2018 school year, 80% of public schools recorded that one or more thefts, violence, and other crimes had occurred, amounting to 1.4 million incidents.

-• 47% of schools reported one or more incidents to the police, amounting to 422,800 incidents, in the same year.
+• 47% of schools reported one or more incidents to the police in the same year, amounting to 422,800 incidents.

 • The percentage of public schools reporting the use of security cameras to monitor the school increased from 19% in 1999-2000 to 83% in 2017-2018.